-VENTURA, California - Mosquito season is rapidly approaching, and it is more important than ever to eliminate standing water from your property.
-In addition to the native mosquito species, that can transmit West Nile Virus (WNV), the invasive Aedes aegypti mosquito is now present in Ventura County.
+VENTURA, California - Mosquito Awareness Week is April 17-23, and it is a reminder that it is more important than ever to eliminate standing water from your property.
+In addition to the native mosquito species, some of which can transmit West Nile Virus, the invasive Aedes aegypti mosquito has become established and is spreading in many areas of Ventura County.
+The first specimen of 2022 was recently collected in a trap in Meiners Oaks.
 These small aggressive mosquitoes are day-biting, can breed in as little as a teaspoon of water, and have evolved to survive and thrive in and around our homes.
 Aedes aegypti mosquitoes have the potential to transmit several viruses, including dengue, chikungunya, Zika, and yellow fever.
 These viruses are not currently known to be transmitted within California, but now that these mosquitoes are present, an infected traveler returning to our area could be a source of local transmission.

 The most effective means of controlling these mosquitoes is to prevent the eggs and larvae from developing in water.
 In addition to maintaining your swimming pool or spa, ornamental water features can be stocked with mosquito fish.
-Homeowners are also encouraged to adjust irrigation timers to prevent excessive runoff.
-The public must be vigilant about any and all conditions that allow these mosquitoes to develop:
+Homeowners are also encouraged to adjust irrigation timers and watering practices to prevent excessive runoff and accumulation.
+The public must be vigilant about all conditions that allow these mosquitoes to develop: